Judge Backs N.Y. Parents, Saying Their 30-Year-Old Son Must Move Out

 "It sounded kind of like that [to me], too," Rotondo said.
 "But that's just so ridiculous."

-Another reporter asked Rotondo if he has a web business.
+Another reporter asked Rotondo if he has a Web business.
 He said he did — but he refused to say what it entails.
 "I'm not dragging my business into my business," he said with a smile.

 Rotondo said he will review his options to appeal, adding that he might seek a stay of the eviction order.